-Jason got up from the chair and stepped to the desk in front of Dr. Clement.
-A small lamp sat on the desk attached to a crème colored shade, the light on.
-Jason put his hand underneath the lamp.
+Alex got up from the chair and stepped in front of Dr. Clement’s desk.
+A small lamp sat on it attached to a crème colored shade, the light on.
+Alex put his hand underneath the lamp.
 “Look, what do you see?
-Dr. Clement inspected Jason’s hand.
+Dr. Clement inspected Alex’s hand.

 “No, what do you not see rather?”

 Dr. Clement examined the desk just under Alex’s hand.

 “Look at this.”
 Alex removed his hand from underneath the lamp shade and grabbed the Liberty Bell shaped paperweight from the desk.
 It was about five inches high and weighed a good pound.
 He held it underneath the lamp.
 “Now look again,” Alex said, “on the desk”.

 Dr. Clement saw the plainly visible shadow of the paperweight underneath the lamp on the desk’s surface.
 It cast an oblong dark shape on the brown oak.
 But that was the only shadow present.
 The shadow of Alex’s hand and forearm was absent.

 Dr. Clement stood up and examined the lamp.
 She put her hand underneath the lamp shade and her shadow appeared.
 Maybe there was something wrong with the lighting in her office.
 She then walked to the center of her office and inspected the light fixture on the ceiling and looked to the desk and floor for shadows.
 Dr. Clement’s shadow appeared on the floor but Alex’s body cast no shadow at all.

 “Kelly, please tell me again about how you and Alex met,” Dr. Clement asked from behind the desk, pen in hand.

 “Okay.
 I remember I was having tea at Coffee Nook in the outdoor patio.
 Alex was sitting at the table in front of me.
 We started talking and got along great.
 We ended up meeting a few days later for a dinner.”